 –B G Scranton BFA ’75, M Ed ’88

-Nearly synonymous with Pomerene Hall has been the eating facility on the ground floor, which has gone by many names--the Mirror Lake Creamery, the Rathskeller and the Refectory.
+Nearly synonymous with Pomerene Hall has been the eating establishment on the ground floor, which has gone by many names--the Mirror Lake Creamery, the Rathskeller and the Refectory.
 For a time was also a laboratory for students in the Institutional Management Division of the School of Home Economics to experiment with new types of cooking.
-Whether it's been called the Mirror Lake Eatery, it remains a popular place to gather.
+Known today as the Mirror Lake Eatery, it remains a popular place to gather.

 My friends and I walked to Mirror Lake at least three times a week from the North Campus dorms, and we would stay for a couple hours talking and eating.
 It was a great way to build community with a group of people I’m still friends with to this day.